St Joseph's Boys' High School, Bengaluru: History

 Fr.
 Vissac had two French priests from the diocese, Frs.
 Froger and Schmitt, earn their MA from the University of London, England, and they returned to teach.
 After 20 years Fr.
 Vissac handed over the reins to Fr.
 Froger, Rector from 1903 to 1913, and again from 1915 to 1916.

 In the first half of the 20th century, the school curriculum was directed toward the Government High and Middle School Examinations, the Cambridge School Certificate, and the Junior and Preliminary Examinations.
 The school was recognized by Cambridge University and senior candidates could obtain Certificate A of the General Certificate of Education (GCE).

 During British rule, teachers in Anglo Indian schools had subsidized salaries that were significantly higher than at the Indian SSLC schools.
 With Independence in 1947, the school lost many of its earlier privileges.

 The Government of India, unwilling to release foreign exchange for these examinations, switched to the Indian School Certificate Council, with two examinations at the end of Classes X and XII, the Indian Certificate of Secondary Education (ICSE) and the Indian School Certificate (ISC).

 The school follows the ICSE syllabus up to Class X. In 2005 the school expanded its curriculum at both ends.
 It added Classes I through IV and extended the high school to include the ISC at Class XII.
 The year 2007 included another first: Class XI was expanded to include girls.

 Another major change over the years was the closing of the in-school boarding house, which had housed boys ages 8 to 16 in three separate dormitories.
 They were allowed one out-of-school outing on the last Saturday each month.
 Their health was entrusted to a Medical Officer and matrons in a large infirmary with a special room for infectious diseases.

+The modern school building's main entrance.